-This guide will act as a handbook with all relevant information regarding admin duties.
-This will cover all the basics along with a number of links to other useful guides.
+This guide will act as a handbook with all relevant information regarding navigating the back office.

 Logging in

 The first thing you will need to do is login to the Fuuse platform.
-In your browser, enter app.fuuse.io.
+In your browser, enter https://app.fuuse.io/

 If the platform has been whitelabelled for you, the URL would be your company name followed by chargingsites.co.uk

-For example, if your company was called icharger, your domain URL would be icharger.chargingsites.co.uk (if you are unsure about this, please contact support@fuuse.io)
+For example, if your company was called evinstallers, your domain URL would be evinstallers.chargingsites.co.uk (if you are unsure about this, please contact support@fuuse.io)

 (For whitelabelled systems, your company logo would appear as opposed to the Fuuse defaulted background).